Buyer’s Guide: Deck Stain

 - BEST FOR NEW DECKS: Ready Seal Redwood Exterior Wood Stain and Sealer

-- BEST FOR HEAVIER COVERAGE: CABOT Semi-Solid Deck Stain
+- HONORABLE MENTION: CABOT Semi-Solid Deck Stain

 Stain vs. Sealer